Pine Mountain Settlement School

 A step into the past again, Pine Mountain is that and more.
 Each trip is a “flashback” of happy days spent among the hills and fragrant pines.
 The meeting of Pine Mountain brothers and sisters and the recalling of long forgotten incidents — sometimes comical and sometimes sad.

 Time spent cleaning the chapel … sweeping, dusting, and carefully decorating the altar with native flowers.
 A new window is installed.
-Each pane is cleaned and shined while remembering those most dear, those who have gone from us, but forever left their imprint on our lives. a chapel service in their memory as a Meadow Lark sings in the background for each name read.
+Each pane is cleaned and shined while remembering those most dear, those who have gone from us, but forever left their imprint on our lives.
+A chapel service [was given] in their memory as a meadowlark sings in the background for each name read.

 Ethel Elizabeth Ayers